pierregermain/MyDrupal/d8/hello_world/Readme.md

 In D7 dynamic redirect could be done using the `hook_init()` which gets called on each request and then use the `drupal_goto()` function.

-In D8 we would subscribe to `kernel.request` event.
+In D8 we would subscribe to the `kernel.request` event.

 ### Redirecting from a Controller

-In our controller instead of returning our render array we could return `return new RedirectResponse('node/1');` using the Symfony HTTP Foundation component.
+In our controller instead of returning our render array we could return `new RedirectResponse('node/1');` using the *Symfony HTTP Foundation* component.

 ### Redirecting from a subscriber

 #### Event Dispatcher

-registering event subscribers is a matter of creating a service tagged with `event_subscriber` and that implements the interface.
+Registering event subscribers is a matter of creating a service tagged with `event_subscriber` and that implements the interface.

 Example:

-Let's now take a look at an example event subscriber that listens to the kernel.request event and redirects it to the home page if a user with a certain role tries to access our Hello World page.
+Let's now take a look at an example event subscriber that listens to the *kernel.request* event and redirects it to the home page if a user with a certain role tries to access our Hello World page.
 This will demonstrate both how to subscribe to events and how to perform a redirect.
 It will also show us how to use the current route match service to inspect the current route.

 Let's create this subscriber by first writing the service definition for it